DavidRC-Projects/Joint-Effort/README.md

 ![Favicon](/assets/images/faviconexample.png)

 The site title is displayed at the top of the page and also acts as a clickable link that navigates back to the homepage.
-The footer is at the bottom of the page and mainstains a consistent deisgn that is resposnive to mobile, tablet and desktop devices.
+The footer is at the bottom of the page and mainstains a consistent deisgn that is responsive to mobile, tablet and desktop devices.

 ![Page title](/assets/images/title.png)